keithrbennett/rika/README.md

 ### Output Formats

-The `- to disable the sourcef` option can be used to specify the output format.
+The `-f` option can be used to specify the output format.
 The default is `at`, which means that the metadata will be output in awesome_print format, and the text will be output using `to_s` (i.e. without any changes to the parsed string).